Life Is Strange: True Colors: Plot

-Jed takes Alex to an abandoned mineshaft and confesses that twelve years ago, while being a foreman, he was at fault for the deaths of several of his miners, which caused him to make a deal with Typhon to cover up the tragedy to protect himself and his family.
+Jed takes Alex to an abandoned mineshaft and confesses that twelve years ago, he was at fault for the deaths of several miners he oversaw as a foreman, which caused him to make a deal with Typhon to cover up the tragedy to protect himself and his family.
 He shoots at Alex (although the gunshot narrowly misses), causing her to fall into the shaft.

-Alex survives the fall; badly injured, she experiences flashbacks of her childhood showing her mother's death from cancer, her father's abandonment, and her time in foster care.
+Alex survives the fall, badly injured.
+She experiences flashbacks of her childhood showing her mother's death from cancer, her father's abandonment, and her time in foster care.
 Searching for a way out, she finds the site where the miners died and discovers her childhood necklace, realizing her father was one of the men killed in the accident.
-Escaping the mine, Alex barges into the town council meeting and reveals Jed's role in both the mining disaster and Gabe's death as well as Typhon's attempts to cover it up, while Jed and Diane attempt to discredit her.
+Escaping the mine, Alex barges into the town council meeting and reveals Jed's role in both the mining disaster and Gabe's death, and Typhon's attempts to cover it up, while Jed and Diane attempt to discredit her.
 After Steph, Charlotte, Duckie, Eleanor, Pike, and Ryan either support or side against Alex based on her past choices, Alex uses her powers on Jed, resulting in Jed seeing the truth of his actions and confessing to the police, ending Typhon's operations.

 Following these events, Alex visualizes a conversation with a vision of Gabe and ultimately decides whether to remain in Haven Springs or leave to seek adventure as a musician, either alone or alongside Ryan or Steph.